wayneclub/Subtitle-Downloader/README.md

   -o, --output                  output directory

-  -email, --email               account for Disney Plus and HBOGO Asia

-  -password, --password         password for Disney Plus and HBOGO Asia

   -slang, --subtitle-language   languages of subtitles; use commas to separate multiple languages
                                 default: Traditional Chinese
                                 all: download all available languages